Frequently Asked Questions

 Graduates of our program during Provisional Accreditation will be able to take the NAVLE and become fully boarded DVM practitioners with the same rights and abilities as graduates from fully accredited universities.

 The North American Veterinary Licensing Examination (NAVLE) is the veterinarian licensing examination.
-The AVMA COE requires a minimum pass rate of 80 percent to maintain full accreditation.
+The AVMA COE requires a minimum pass rate of 80 percent over two years to maintain full accreditation.

 Returning applicant FAQs